fttlov/JCAdvance/README.md

 [Microsoft Visual C++ Redistributable 2017 x86 x64](https://learn.microsoft.com/en-us/answers/questions/4137965/download-link-for-microsoft-visual-c-2017-redistri)  or newer

 ## How to use
-1. Download the latest version from the [Releases](https://github.com/fttlov/JCAdvance/releases) page.
+1. Download the latest version from the [Releases](https://github.com/fttlov/JCAdvance/releases) page
-2. Unzip the archive to any folder.
+2. Unzip the archive to any folder
 3. Run `JCAdvance.exe`, connect your gamepad and enjoy!

 ## Important